Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Property for Claw-free Graphs

+We are now equipped to complete the proof of our main result on cyclability in 3-connected claw-free graphs --- Theorem~\ref{thm:main}.

-$\subset V(G)\backslash \{z\}$, the graph $G$ has a cycle containing $S$, but avoiding $z$. \end{thm} \begin{proof} Let $G$ be a minimum counterexample.
+{\bf Proof of Theorem~\ref{thm:main}.} Let $G$ be a minimum counterexample.
 Hence, $G$ has a vertex $z$ and $S=\{x_1, x_2,...,x_5\}$ such that $G$ has no cycle containing all vertices of $S$, but avoiding $z$.
 By Lemma~\ref{C51-z-in-2cut}, the vertex $z$ belongs to exactly one 3-cut $T$ of $G$.
 By Lemma~\ref{lem:z-3-cut}, $T$ separates a single vertex from $S$, say $x_1$.
 By Theorem~\ref{thm:c41}, $G$ has a cycle $C$ containing $x_1$ and three other vertices from $S$, but avoiding $z$.
 Without loss of generality, assume that $C$ contains $x_1, x_2,x_3$ and $x_4$ in clockwise order.

 By Lemma~\ref{lem:avoid-z-path}, $x_5$ and $C$ are 3-linked in $G-z$ since $z$ is contained in exactly one 3-cut $T$.
 Hence, there are three internally disjoint paths $P_1, P_2$ and $P_3$ joining $x_5$ and three distinct vertices of $C$.
 Let $u_i$ be the endvertex of $P_i$ on $C$ for $i\in \{1,2,3\}$.
 Note that none of the segments of $C$ determined by $x_1,x_2,x_3$ and $x_4$ contains two endvertices of the three paths from $x_5$ to $C$.
 Otherwise, $x_5$ can be inserted into $C$ to give a cycle of the type we seek, contradicting the assumption that $G$ is a counterexample.